-ENEC states in the PSAR that the OEP will embrace the 16 Emergency Planning Standards detailed in U.S. NRC NUREG-0654 and briefly describes how each standard will be addressed.
-The concepts for declaring emergency situations, communicating with offsite officials, warning the public and taking actions to prevent or mitigate accidents were also described.
+ENEC further states in the PSAR that the OEP will embrace the 16 Emergency Planning Standards detailed in U.S. NRC NUREG-0654.
+The concepts for declaring emergency situations, communicating with offsite officials, warning the public and taking actions to prevent or mitigate releases are described.